qweliant/fineshyt/README.md

 ## Architecture

-Two services, intentionally decoupled.

 **The Orchestrator** (`/orchestrator`) — Elixir, Phoenix LiveView, Oban, PostgreSQL + pgvector.
 This is the main service.
 It owns the UI, the job queue, the database, and the pub/sub fanout that makes the real-time updates work.
 Oban handles retries with backoff so a slow inference call doesn't just silently disappear.
-Background workers handle the pipeline: conversion, AI curation, CLIP embedding, preference model training, and burst detection — each on its own queue with appropriate concurrency limits.
+Background workers handle the pipeline: conversion, AI curation, CLIP embedding, preference model training, and burst detection are each on its own queue with appropriate concurrency limits.

 **The AI Worker** (`/ai_worker`) — Python, FastAPI, Instructor, open_clip, scikit-learn.
-This is the muscle.
+This is the AI microservice.
+Though it does takeup like 3GB of RAM.
 It gets an image over HTTP, encodes it to base64, asks the vision model what it sees, and enforces the response into a strict Pydantic schema via `instructor`.
 It also handles conversion (RAW/TIFF to JPEG with quality scoring), CLIP embedding (ViT-L-14, 768-dim), preference model training/scoring (Ridge regression linear probe), and burst detection (cosine similarity + temporal clustering).

-The two services talk over plain HTTP.
-You could swap out either side without touching the other.
-Python has the AI/ML ecosystem, Elixir has the concurrency story.
-No reason to compromise on either.

 ## The pipeline